emilianavt/VSeeFaceManual/README.md

 You can add two custom VRM blend shape clips called "Brows up" and "Brows down" and they will be used for the eyebrow tracking.
 You can also add them on VRoid and Cecil Henshin models to customize how the eyebrow tracking looks.
 Also refer to the [special blendshapes](#special-blendshapes) section.

+#### I want to run VSeeFace on another PC and use a capture card to capture it, is that possible?

+I would recommend running VSeeFace on the PC that does the capturing, so it can be captured with proper transparency.
+The actual face tracking could be offloaded using the [network tracking](#network-tracking) functionality to reduce CPU usage.
+If this is really not an option, please refer to the [release notes](https://gist.github.com/emilianavt/90bc0b73e2713276e6f630db09977eae) of v1.13.34o.
+The `settings.ini` can be found as described [here](https://www.vseeface.icu/#settings-and-log-file-location).

 #### <a name="screenshots"></a>Where does VSeeFace put screenshots?

 The screenshots are saved to a folder called `VSeeFace` inside your `Pictures` folder.
 You can make a screenshot by pressing `S` or a delayed screenshot by pressing `shift+S`.